-Elon Musk has recently tweeted a couple of interesting points: firstly, he's now admitting that he's optimistic in his timescale estimates.
+Elon Musk has tweeted a couple of interesting points: firstly, he's now admitting that he's been optimistic in his timescale estimates.
 Frankly, anybody who didn't know that especially with regard to FSD haven't been following the topic.
 In 2017 FSD was due to significantly depart from EAP and yet today we have traffic lights and stop signs and the promise of city street driving, and we're not convinced by the performance of these.
 Secondly, he's now admitted that driving is a harder problem than he thought and the real world have an infinite number of edge cases.
-Your expectations of how hard a problem is compared to mine and the actual reality will all be different, but it's of little surprise that Musk thought it would be easier than it's turning out to be given the overly optimistic timescales and the need to change AP hardware twice if not 3 times (HW2->HW2.5->HW3->HW3 less radar), and a number of significant rewrites of the code base.
+Your expectations of how hard a problem is compared to mine and the actual reality will all be different, but it's of little surprise that Musk thought it would be easier than it's turning out to be given the overly optimistic timescales he now admits to.

 The value is the selective targeting of level 4 driving.